zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_release_ios.md

 - Online education: The teacher shares a currently playing video with the students during an online class.
 - Live sports: The broadcaster shares the live sports with the audience during his/her live broadcast.
 - Pseudo live broadcast: Share or publish the video recorded by the broadcaster in advance to the audience.

+## v1.1.3

+v1.1.3 was released on Jun 17, 2020.

+This release fixed the occasional video stretching issue.

+## v1.1.2

+v1.1.2 was released on Jun 15, 2020.

+New features, improvements, and fixed issues are as follows:
+- Added support for using MediaPlayer Kit C++ APIs.
+- Added support for debugging on the iOS simulator.
+- Improved the video playback quality on low-end models.
+- Fixed a black screen issue caused by the change of view size when the playback is paused.

 ## v1.1.1